isomerpages/govtech-im8/_control-catalog/Cybersecurity/Security Programme Management.md

 ### Risk Statement

-Without developing and documenting risk assessment before the initial full release, there's an increased risk of overlooking potential security threats, vulnerabilities, and regulatory compliance issues, compromising the overall security posture of the system.
+Without developing and documenting risk assessment before the initial full release, there&#39;s an increased risk of overlooking potential security threats, vulnerabilities, and regulatory compliance issues, compromising the overall security posture of the system.

 ### Parameters